 Method 2 – Flush the DNS Cache

-A DNS cache also known as DNS resolver cache is a temporary database inside your computer.
+A DNS cache, also known as a DNS resolver cache, is a temporary database inside your computer.
 It is usually maintained by your computer’s operating system and contains records of all the latest websites and other internet domains you have visited or attempted to visit.

-Unfortunately, this cache can sometimes be corrupted which will disrupt your Microsoft Edge.
+Unfortunately, this cache can sometimes be corrupted, disrupting your Microsoft Edge.
 To fix this, you need to flush the DNS cache.

-- On your keyboard, hold down the “Windows” key and press the letter “R”.
+- Hold the “Windows” key on your keyboard and press the letter “R.”

-- Type “ipconfig /release”.
-Be sure to include a space between “ipconfig” and “/release”.
-Next hit “Enter” to run the command.
+- Type “ipconfig /release.”
+Include a space between “ipconfig” and “/release.”
+Next, hit “Enter” to run the command.

 - Exit the Command Prompt and restart your computer.
-Once you have the computer back on, go to YouTube.com on your browser and check if the issue is already fixed.
+Once the computer is back on, go to YouTube.com on your browser and check if the issue is already fixed.

 Method 3 – Change the Name for Connections Folder

 If the above method does not work, you can try to change your Windows Registry by changing the name of your folder.
-Microsoft has confirmed this process as a good way to fix issues with Microsoft Edge.
+Microsoft has confirmed this process as an excellent way to fix issues with Microsoft Edge.